 You may remember Stockdale from the 1992 presidential campaign.
 He was Ross Perot’s supposedly goofy Vice Presidential side-kick–the guy who brought down the house with his opening remarks in the Vice Presidential debate: “Who am I, and why am I here?” (then, as I recall, he fiddled with his hearing aid the rest of the time, as if tuning out the distortion of a political life for which he had little taste).
 Turns out this silver-haired gentleman’s meandering ways disguised the heart of a true Stoic.
 He was easily the wisest and most virtuous man of that bunch (o.k., not much of a test).
 But it is in his account of his experiences as a prisoner of war that we come to know how deep that wisdom runs, and how much it owes to the philosophy of Epictetus.

 Epictetus, as you may know, was a Stoic philosopher of Greek origin, born 55 CE, who lived as a slave under the Roman rule of Nero and as a free man after Nero’s death.
-Like Marcus Aurelius, Seneca, and other Stoics of his age, Epictetus drew inspiration from the earlier Greek Stoics (ca. 300s BCE) who believed that real happiness was not a fleeting moment of pleasure, but rather an enduring commitment to self-improvement, a long-term process whereby one puts oneself in accord with “nature” (by which they meant destiny as well as the virtues appropriate to one’s present social situation).
-The problem, of course, is that destiny is ultimately out of our control–call it Fate, God, Nature, Zeus, or just “shit happens,” (well, it does).
+Like Marcus Aurelius, Seneca, and other Stoics of his age, Epictetus drew inspiration from the earlier Greek Stoics (ca. 300s BCE) who believed that real happiness was not a fleeting moment of pleasure, but rather an enduring commitment to self-improvement, a long-term process of putting oneself in accord with “nature” (by which the Stoics meant destiny as well as the virtues appropriate to one’s present social situation).
+The problem, of course, is that destiny is ultimately out of our control–call it Fate, God, Nature, Zeus, or just “shit happens” (well, it does).
 As Epictetus says, “Do not ask things to happen as you wish, but wish them to happen as they do happen, and your life will go smoothly.”
 Easier said than done, right?

 Well, right.
 The key here is that for Epictetus this insight is the first step toward true freedom.
 Rather than viewing destiny as a restriction on one’s freedom, we should see it as an opportunity to act virtuously no matter what life throws at us.
 Our popular thinking about freedom, and happiness for that matter, is really childish: the ability to do whatever we want whenever we want.
 But Epictetus understood that real freedom flows from the ability and courage to act in the best possible way in every situation (which for him could include suicide, if that is truly the most dignified possibility available–see Stockdale’s story below, for example).
-In other words, while much of life seems to be out of our control–tornadoes that flatten schoolhouses, the drunk driver that kills our best friend, and the shithead that cuts in line at the ticket counter and buys twenty of the best seats left–we can control our reaction to these events.
-Of course, we should try to influence them (in the most virtuous way) as much as possible (fortify schoolhouses, enact restrictions on drinking and driving, etc.), but once the deed is done, the measure of our humanity is in our reaction to them.
+In other words, while much of life seems to be out of our control–tornadoes that flatten schoolhouses, the drunk driver that kills our best friend, and the shithead that cuts in line at the ticket counter to buy the last twenty front row seats–we can control our reaction to these events.
+Of course, we should try to influence them (in the most virtuous way) as much as possible: fortify schoolhouses, enact restrictions on drinking and driving, etc. But once the deed is done, the measure of our humanity is our reaction to it.

 So for Epictetus, the choice is whether to accept this load and be happy, or be dragged along by it and be miserable.
-As my friend Scott, the philosopher from whom I learned about Epictetus in the first place, says (paraphrasing Plato): are you going to be the dog that pulls the chariot with gusto, or are you going to be the dog that whimpers and complains because the chariot is too heavy and the work too hard?
-You’ve still got to pull the damned thing.
+As a friend of mine put it, paraphrasing Plato: are you going to be the dog that pulls the chariot with gusto, or are you going to be the dog that whimpers and complains because the chariot is too heavy and the work too hard?
+The fact is, you’ve still got to pull the damned thing.

 That is exactly what James B. Stockdale put to the test as he endured six years, between 1965 and 1971, of being tied, beaten, and tortured by his North Vietnamese captors.
 What sustained him?
 Certainly not his bureaucratically concocted military training (he was actually taught that if he didn’t tell any secrets the first few times he was tortured, then his captors would get bored and give up!).
-Rather, it was the wisdom of a Greek-born ex-slave from 1st century Rome who taught him how to dignify even the most humiliating circumstances.
+Rather, it was that Greek-born ex-slave from 1st century Rome, Epictetus.

 Stockdale was a thirty-eight year old naval pilot pursuing a masters degree at Stanford when he was introduced to Epictetus.
 Although his degree was in international relations, he would meet weekly with a philosopher named Philip Rhinelander…just because he thought he could learn something from him.
 And with that spirit, I’m sure Rhinelander felt the same.